 Cava is Spain’s answer to traditional method sparkling wines.
 This does not refer to a specific region but rather Cava is the Spanish term for bubbles from specific regions across the country.
 Cava can be made with local varieties or with traditional Champagne grapes - Chardonnay and Pinot Noir.
 Cavas tend to have lower acidity than their French counterparts, giving them an approachable, easy-drinking style.

 Protip: To open a bottle of sparkling wine hold the cork still and twist the bottle (not the cork).
 If you're finding it tricky, use a tea towel to grip the cork and the bottle.

 For occasions that call for a decidedly sweet, yet refreshing sparkling wine, Asti - a low alcohol, Moscato-based sparkling wine from northern Italy - fits the bill.
 The best examples of Asti boast flavours of peaches, grapes and roses, making it a wonderful accompaniment to desserts and baked goods.
 For a slightly drier option, Moscato d'Asti is another sparkling wine from the same region.
 It is less sweet, lower in alcohol and lightly sparkling in style.

 In terms of volume, Prosecco is the most produced sparkling wine in the world, it is made in northeastern Italy from the local Glera grape.
-Typically, it’s best consumed young as its style is fresh, with aromas of green apple and melon, with a touch more sweetness than you’d find in Cava or Champagne, and is typically quite affordable.
+Typically, it’s best consumed young as its style is fresh, with aromas of green apple and melon, with a touch more sweetness than you’d find in Cava, and is typically quite affordable.

 Did you know: Germany is the biggest consumer of sparkling wine in the world, followed by France, USA, Russia and Italy.*